 Teaching is informed by current research and evidence, and students are encouraged to apply the learning to their particular professional contexts.
 Working with practitioners from a range of settings affords a creative and challenging opportunity for learning and the sharing of ideas and approaches for best practice with children, young people and families.

-In addition, they aim to maintain educational coherence whilst covering diversity and choice.
-You can access a range of modules that accumulate into an award, affording the flexibility to work within their own time schedules.
+Students can access modules individually and accumulate academic credit points towards an award, affording the flexibility to work within your own time schedules.

 Please note that this course is not eligible for a Tier 4 visa.

 The PG Diploma meets all nine of the professional requirements in the ‘specialist’ category.

 “The pathways offered through the Applied Social Studies programme provide graduates from social work, health care and allied professions with a variety of opportunities to develop their specific areas of learning and skills in practice.
 Increasingly, our graduates operate within teams which consist of workers from a range of professional backgrounds and there is a need to hone skills and knowledge which are relevant to the multi-disciplinary environment."

 The MSc in Child Care is a modular Master’s programme where students can opt to follow a defined route by taking all of the modules attached to a specific pathway, or choose a mix of modules, subject to entry requirements, across four pathways.
 Students enrol on a part-time basis; they must also be currently engaged for at least 12 hours per week in a capacity in which core social work values underpin their practice with service users or carers.

 The Postgraduate Diploma is awarded to students who successfully complete the three taught modules (which amount to 120 CATS points).

 |Course Details||Core Modules (40 CATS points each)|